JoeMille/app-1/README.md

 All functioning parts of the site have been built with Javascript, and the project began based entirely around the first example function.
 ![Screenshot](first-function.png)

-## Testing
+## *Testing*

 ![Screenshot](first-test.png)

 Testing JavaScript using Google Developer Tools provides new developers with a powerful set of debugging and profiling tools to inspect code execution, track variable values, and analyze performance bottlenecks.
 This allows identification and resolution of issues.
 As expected, the first test was a fail due to an AdBlock software preventing the Javascript file from running.

 ![Screenshot](lighthouse-fail.png)
 These testing procedures threw up more and more issues as the project became larger.
-From errors related to code placement within the JS file to finding sections
+From errors related to code placement within the JS file to finding sections of former code that no longer worked or were in use which ultimately led to lower performance values and page-loading.

 ![Screenshot](NPM-testing.png)